os11k/grafana-loki-prometheus/README.md

 This setup I use by myself to monitor my Cardano nodes.
 If you are here for same, just update `./etc-prometheus/prometheus.yml` with your proper hostnamee and run those 5 commands.

 I assume you have node exporter running on relays and producers.
-From grafana server you can check it by runnig `curl destiantion:9100/metrics` for node exportor and curl `destiantion:12798/metrics` for relay/producer.
+From grafana server you can check it by runnig `curl destination:9100/metrics` for node exportor and curl `destination:12798/metrics` for relay/producer.

+Grafana can be accessible by `yourserverip:3000`

 Please don't forget to secure your server with iptables.